 An open letter to the Virginia Tech community from Schiffert Health Center Director Kanitta Charoensiri

-As colleges and universities across the nation are preparing for flu season, Schiffert Health Center at Virginia Tech would like to remind community members of steps they can take to combat flu.
+As colleges and universities across the nation respond to the current flu season, Schiffert Health Center at Virginia Tech would like to remind community members of steps they can take to combat flu.

 Peak flu activity most commonly occurs from December to February, with substantial activity through May.
-We encourage everyone in the Virginia Tech community – students, faculty, staff, and visitors – to get a flu vaccine.
+We encourage everyone in the Virginia Tech community – students, faculty, staff, and visitors – to get a flu vaccine (and it's not too late).
 It takes one to two weeks to develop immunity once vaccinated.
 We also recommend frequent handwashing (especially before touching the face), avoiding contact with ill people, and getting enough sleep to minimize risk.

 Controlling the spread of flu